-The Elder Scrolls V: Skyrim VR (Oculus Rift; PS VR; HTC Vive)
+5. The Elder Scrolls V: Skyrim VR (Oculus Rift; PS VR; HTC Vive)

-Doom VFR (PS VR; HTC Vive)
+6. Doom VFR (PS VR; HTC Vive)

 This title is best suited to a standing or room-scale setup, as the game will frequently require you to raise and lower your profile and turn around quickly to deal with enemies coming from all directions.
 This title adds free movement using a controller, but the game was originally designed to use a teleportation system when covering large distances.

-Rec Room (Oculus Rift; PS VR; HTC Vive)
+7. Rec Room (Oculus Rift; PS VR; HTC Vive)

 Rec Room is designed primarily as a social experience, so expect a lot of people to be on mic, and consider taking part in the chatter yourself.
 You won't find an infinitely replayable game world to explore here, but Rec room should help people who need to get their VR sea legs before they tackle more in-depth experiences.

-Star Trek: Bridge Crew (Oculus Rift; PS VR; HTC Vive)
+8. Star Trek: Bridge Crew (Oculus Rift; PS VR; HTC Vive)

 Bridge Crewwill require constant communication with your crewmates as you explore space, defend yourself from enemies and avoid natural hazards.
-Bridge Crew is designed as a seated experience, so players won't be moving around or exploring the bridge itself.
+The game is designed as a seated experience, so players won't be moving around or exploring the bridge itself.
 Instead, you'll handle one of the four workstations and use your motion controllers to interact with the ship's controls.

 The game works best in online multiplayer, but you can also issue specific voice commands to three AI crewmembers in single-player mode if you're playing offline.

-Archangel: Hellfire (Oculus Rift; PS VR; HTC Vive)
+9. Archangel: Hellfire (Oculus Rift; PS VR; HTC Vive)

 Archangel is a mech shooter that includes a single-player story campaign for the PS4 and PC versions of the game.
 This campaign places you in the cockpit of a building-size mech in an on-rails experience best played while seated.
 You'll control the mech's two arms and an array of weapons for dispatching waves of incoming enemies.
 When things get a little close quarters, you can swing your mech mitts around and swat the bad guys away.